Reseller permits required to make purchases for resale

 The Department has tools to assist you in verifying a reseller permit:

-- For a single record, use our Business Records Database.
+- For a single record, use our Business Lookup.
 Keep a print copy of the record.

 - For multiple records, use our Reseller Permit Verification Service.
-If you choose to use this service, keep the confirmation codes on your returned files.
+If you choose to use this service, export the results and save a copy for your records.

 Documenting wholesale sales